 Vapor Recovery Units capture vapors from oil, condensate storage gas, or low volume gas from two oil separators that are operating at low pressure.
-The recovered vapors can be used for fuel gas, which is needed in the facilities or sent to the pipelines.
+The recovered vapors can then be utilized for fuel gas, which is needed in facilities or sent to the pipeline.
 The vapor can be used as a potential revenue stream or as cost savings from fuel gas use.

 Vapor Recovery Unit captures hydrocarbon vapors that are usually vented.
 VRUs help operators reduce emissions by 95% more than conventional storage tanks and similar vapor solutions.